Exact statistical analysis for response-adaptive clinical trials: A general and computationally tractable approach: Further computational details and results for the modified play-the-winner trial application

-The power of the log-rank test is lower than the power of both the exact tests for M-PTW (\autoref{fig:comparison_M-PTW_CRDP_DB}, Subfigure B), except for values~$\theta_\D$ close to~$\theta_\C=0.748$ (up to around~$0.77$, which might not be considered clinically relevant).
-Under the success rates~$\theta_\C = 0.830$~(Enoxaparin) and~$\theta_\D = 0.748$~(Dextran-70) found in~\citet{reiertsen1993}, the {difference} in power for the log-rank test over the CX-S Wald test is about~$-0.03$, while for the UX Wald test it is about~$-0.005$; hence for both exact tests, the power is higher at the estimated value of~$\btheta$.
-The absolute rejection rates for M-PTW under the considered tests are given in~\autoref{tab:comparison_tests_ex1}, where it is shown that the power of the considered tests is actually around~$40\%$ for the reported success rates.
+The absolute rejection rates for M-PTW under the considered tests are given in \autoref{tab:comparison_tests_ex1}, where it is shown that the power of the considered tests is actually around~$40\%$ for the reported success rates.